DarienLibrary/website_content/content/_finished/tax-help/tax-help.md

 <div class="col-md-6">

 ### Who is eligible for Virtual VITA?
-At this time, VITA can only assist people who are filing their current year 2020 taxes.
-Also, we can only help those with either a smartphone or computer and reliable WiFi.
+At this time, VITA are able to assist people who are filing their current-year 2020 taxes as well as back taxes for the three prior years, (2019, 2018 and 2017).
+In addition, they can amend returns for all 4 tax years.

-If you need to amend a a tax return that has already been filed, or need to file taxes for 2019 or earlier, VITA recommends using the [My Free Taxes](https://dar.to/393hgMt "My Free Taxes") service.

 </div>
 </div>